 Since 2009, the context of homelessness in the City of Edmonton has changed dramatically, through implementing the city's "A Place to Call Home: Edmonton’s Ten Year Plan to End Homelessness" and the Government of Alberta’s "A Plan for Alberta: Ending Homelessness in Ten Years."
 Along with these plans, the collaborative efforts and shared vision of Edmonton’s community of stakeholders, is a vital component of achieving our goal of ending homelessness.

-In 2014, 2307 homeless individuals were counted which marked a decrease of 30% from the 2008 count.
+In 2016, 1,752 individuals experiencing homelessness were counted which marked a decrease of 43% from the 2008 count.
 While this decrease is substantial, homelessness continues to be an issue in our community.
-Since 2009, efforts to end homelessness have resulted in over 5,5000 people housed and supported through the Housing First program.
+Since 2009, efforts to end homelessness have resulted in over 6,600 people housed and supported through the Housing First program.
 As such, while we cannot predict whether the number will go up or down this year, it is important to continue to monitor trends and understand where more attention and resources are required.

 The Edmonton Homeless Count Committee is a working group of Homeward Trust Edmonton.
 The orders of government, the community serving the homeless and individual volunteers are actively involved with organizing and implementing this count.

 Homelessness has many faces.
 “Edmontonians experiencing homelessness live in every part of our city: on the streets, in parks, in abandoned buildings.
 Some make use of the shelters, others couch-surf” (Edmonton Committee to End Homelessness, 2009, p.
 15).
 While we recognize that each individual and story is unique, for the purposes of this count, the Edmonton Homeless Count Committee uses the following definitions of homeless:

 Unsheltered - or absolutely homeless and living on the streets or in places not intended for human habitation.